r4j4h/php-druid-query/README.md

 character could have a familiar - a spiritually linked animal companion.
 This wrapper in a sense lives as a companion to Druid, and thus the name.

-It's kind of stupid.
-Feel free to suggest another.
-I think the repo name should reflect the namespace for clarity, it currently is `php-druid-query` while the namespace is `DruidFamiliar`. :/
+I think the repo name should reflect the namespace for clarity, it currently is `php-druid-query` while the namespace is `DruidFamiliar`.
+This would be pretty breaking change and will be saved for the future.
+If you have other suggestions for naming of project or namespaces, feel free to suggest before then.

 Changelog
 -----------

+0.2.1

+- DruidTime/Interval classes added to make it easier to work with varieties of time inputs to Druid compatible time output.

-0.2.x Major refactoring
+0.2.0 Major refactoring

 - Query and Response Handling separated.
 All interfaces renamed and redesigned.
   - `IDruidConnection` is now `IDruidQueryExecutor`.